Old State Pension

-The state pension has been overhauled - and a brand new flat-rate ushered in on 6 April 2016.
-But not everybody has benefited, including millions of older men and women who have already retired.
+The state pension was overhauled – and a brand-new flat-rate pension ushered in – on 6 April 2016.
+But not everybody has benefited, including millions of older men and women who had already retired.

 Our guide will help you understand whether you're on the old or new state pension system, explain how much you're likely to get and show you how you can boost it.

 In this guide

 The basic state pension is a Government-administered scheme, funded by national insurance (NI) contributions.

 It gives people who've reached state retirement age before April 6 2016 a guaranteed weekly income – £129.20 a week for 2019/20 – until they die.

 But instead of a flat-rate payout like the new £168.60 a week state pension, the old state pension is made up of two parts.